FlowFuse/website/src/blog/2024/08/using-amqp-with-node-red.md

    - **Port:** This is the network port the AMQP broker communicates with.
 The default port for AMQP is 5672, but it might differ if configured otherwise.
    - **vhost:** Virtual hosts segregate different environments or applications within the same broker instance.
 The default is `/,` but you might have specific virtual hosts for various use cases.
    - **Use TLS:** Enable TLS/SSL if the broker requires encrypted communication to ensure data security during transmission.
    - **User:** The username required for authentication with the broker.
-RabbitMQ, for example, defaults to `guest`
+RabbitMQ, for example, defaults to `guest`.
    - **Password:** The password associated with the username for authentication.
 RabbitMQ’s default is `guest`.

 Configure the node by dragging an AMQP custom node onto the canvas and double-clicking it to enter the details of your broker server.
 For added security, ensure you are using environment variables to configure nodes.
 For more information, refer to the [Using Environment Variables in Node-RED](/blog/2023/01/environment-variables-in-node-red/).